The Best Way to Promote Your Music in 2025

 Promoting your music is not an easy task, especially when you’re doing it on your own and with limited resources.
 You’re already creating good music, so how can you get it out there?
 Each one of the following tools is an extremely valuable way to promote your music and create a space for yourself in the industry.

 The only difference between an independent artist with traction and one without is the amount of eyes on their artist pages.
-Quite simply, if your music is authentic, it is guaranteed to be someone’s new favorite song once the right person has found you.
-Though it may seem daunting, do your best to release projects and post online as much as possible to develop an engaging social presence.
+Though it may seem daunting, do your best to post about your music online as much as possible to develop an engaging social presence.

 2. Pitch your music to playlists

 Getting your music onto playlists can make all the difference in your career as an independent artist and is a great way to promote music.
-Playlist placements can:
+Being included on an editorial playlist (think Discover Weekly, Rap Caviar, Throwback Thursday), is a big deal as they often have tens or hundreds of thousands of followers.
+To get added, you can submit to the editorial team directly in your Spotify for Artists dashboard!

 • Reach wider audiences than you otherwise would